jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def duration(wake_time, sleep_time):
         return get_hour(wake_time) - get_hour(sleep_time)

+  all tests are still passing.
+I have not broken anything yet

 * I could rewrite the ``get_hour`` function to use the same variable name in the operation for example

   .. code-block:: python